 What the Experts Say…We have already seen the launch of several AI content tools in 2021 due to GPT-3.
 This year, we will see more sophisticated tools that go beyond creating just headlines or ad copies.
 We will see tools that can write full blog posts or paragraphs.
 This will have a deep impact on how we create content.
 Another area where AI will have a big impact is SEO.
 We will see more programmatic SEO as the tools become more sophisticated at generating content.
 Right now, it’s difficult for a small business to use this strategy due to technical complexity and cost.
 But AI driven tools could democratize programmatic SEO with cheaper and easier-to-use tools.

 Vishal Srivastava, VP of marketing at HiveDesk More and more digital marketers want to interact more personally with AI to sift effectively through the workload associated with promoting brands, products, and services.
 This will empower them to find nuggets of marketing angles, create better hooks, and to find, interpret, and use real-time insights with fewer hands on deck.

 Jon Torres, founder of Jon Torres Did you know that you can even build an entire website using AI?
 No?
 Check out our 5 Best AI Website Builders if you want to hand over the work of creating a website to your new robot assistant.

 Influencers’ Influence Will Continue to Grow…but So Will the Cost of Working With Them2022 has seen the continued rise of influencer marketing, an industry set to grow to approximately $16.4 Billion in 2022.
 And that’s not surprising, considering how it allows you to reach a wider audience while also building credibility.
 Many big brands – like GE, PwC, and Adidas – have successfully tapped into this opportunity.
 Our experts predict that other businesses will also invest in influencer marketing to increase their reach and brand value.
 For those who can’t afford to hire a celebrity influencer, there are always micro-influencers available with a few thousand followers.

 What the Experts Say…People are becoming more conscious about who they are getting their information from, and influencers have such huge fan bases that when they endorse your service or product, people are more likely to trust their recommendations.

 JD Bhatala, Content Marketer and Co-founder of AffiliateIncomeMantra.com TikTok will continue to grow, and we’ll see a lot more use of micro-influencers because it is so easy to go viral.
 Brands will look at these micro-influencers to partner with and help spread their message.

 Darren Easton, Vice President and Creative Director at the Cyphers Agency

 Ok, but Influencers Are Expensive, Aren’t They?True, but the future of successful influencer marketing is to utilize a mix of influencer types.
 Instead of just focusing on the most popular/branded individual influencers, it will include internal experts, micro-influencers, niche experts and customers in the influencer marketing mix.
 Getting multiple perspectives and insights always enriches discussion and generates more activity online.
 Content, products or designs that are co-created by the brand and influencers from the very beginning will thrive in 2022.

 Paige Arnof-Fenn, Founder & CEO of Mavens & Moguls So, it looks like influencers are here to stay.
 Before you jump into approaching someone, though, there are a few things you need to know.
 Relying on influencers can be tricky for the reasons outlined in our article on the downsides of influencer marketing.

 Once Again – The Experts Say TikTok Is Worth Investing InOver 72% of Americans use some form of social media.
 And plenty of them are looking to buy, even if they don’t know it yet.
 If you want your business to stay afloat, it’s time to embrace social commerce.
 You’re probably familiar with marketing on Facebook and Instagram.
-But to stay current in 2022, you’ll need to extend your efforts to TikTok.
+But to stay current in 2023, you’ll need to extend your efforts to TikTok.
 This rapidly-growing social media network already has over 1 billion users, and experts say it will continue to grow.

 What the Experts Say…Almost 40% of internet and television services are purchased by Millennials, followed by Gen Z buyers at 20% of the market.
 Marketing on TikTok is essential to tapping into these demographics: 60% of Gen Z consumers and 40% of Millennial consumers use the social app.
 You need to keep up with TikTok to avoid getting left in the dust this year.
 We are also experimenting with podcast sponsorships and advertisements in 2022 – podcasts are another opportunity to keep an eye on this year.

 Laura Fuentes, Operator of Infinity Dish

 Don’t Forget the Value of Impactful DesignSometimes, focusing on SEO can mean that we end up prioritizing copy and audio, while forgetting about visual content.
 But how important is visual content, really?

 What the Experts Say…With the rise of smart speakers and voice search in recent years, it’s easy to believe that “readable” content now takes precedence over visuals and design.
 Actually, nothing could be further from the truth.
 While advances in voice search are undoubtedly influencing the way we create content now and in the future, visual content should not be overlooked.

 Richard Mews, CEO of Sell With Richard Millennials even say they are more interested in visual search than any other new technology.
 It will be a boom to the net, and you will see audiences looking out for your successful additional feature.

 Michelle Devani, Founder of Lovedevani … And let me just add that the likes of Google, Pinterest, and Amazon have already invested significantly in their visual content.
 Yeah, I’d be listening to them, too.
 To go a bit deeper, read the 50+ Visual Marketing Stats You Need to Know in 2022

 Metaverse & Virtual Reality (VR)

 A Renewed Interest in the Possibilities of VRThe metaverse is a virtual digital world in which we can live out an alternative version of our daily lives through 3D avatars.
 Plenty of organizations are already working on this concept, from Facebook to the South Korean government.
 One of the pioneers is Epic Games, which has been organizing massive virtual events within its Fortnite video game.
 But it’s after Mark Zuckerberg’s announcement to rebrand Facebook’s parent company as Meta that marketers’ interest in immersive experiences and VR has been reignited.

 What the Experts Say…We could have billboards in these virtual spaces that will be as valuable as real-life outdoor advertising.
 It will allow brands to create and sell virtual items for avatars to wear in the metaverse.
 So far, we can see brands such as Gucci releasing exclusive digital sneakers to wear on online gaming platforms like Roblox or in augmented reality.

 John, Co-Founder of Mobitrix Many of these activities are possible thanks to social media, but through a 2D screen.
 This new world would emphasize a sense of presence as well as teleportation.
 The entry of the metaverse into our society will enable the online connections which we have become used to in recent years defined by the epidemic, as well as the new ordinary.
 Its development is not new, but since Zuckerberg’s revelation, it has risen to the forefront of technological development and is seen as one of the most significant trends of the next year that will both generate new businesses and demand current firms to adjust.